MicrosoftDocs/security/security-docs/zero-trust/create-policies.md

 # Step 2: Create Defender for Cloud App policies

 SaaS apps play a key role in ensuring that your applications and resources are available and accessible from any device with an Internet connection.
-However, some apps can pose a security risk with the potential to cause significant damage to your organization when not discovered and managed.
+However, some apps can pose a security risk with the potential to cause significant damage to your organization if not discovered and managed.
 You must have visibility into the apps that are being used in your organization so that you can protect your sensitive data and resources.

 Microsoft Defender for Cloud Apps keeps you in control through comprehensive visibility, auditing, and granular controls over your sensitive data.
 Defender for Cloud Apps has tools that help uncover shadow IT and assess risk while enabling you to enforce policies and investigate app activities.
 It helps you control access in real time and stop threats so your organization can more safely move to the cloud.